fbpx

 What plants are trending this year?

 Plants with big, bold foliage and/or flowers are trending.
 For houseplants, this starts with the fabulous Monstera deliciosa.
 Elephant ears are wonderful indoors and out when the weather is warm.
 Canna lilies are easy to grow and available in a number of different warm colors.
-And hibiscus, both hardy and tropical, are a fave again in 2023!
+And hibiscus, both hardy and tropical, are a fave again for 2024!

 What types of planters are trending this year?